about us

 December 12, 2008

 WebMaster's Note: Patricia Talorico wrote about Cajun Kate's on December 12, 2008, in an article entitled "Stuff Your Face."
 Excerpts appear below.
-Click on the link to read the entire article.

 "If you know what it means to miss New Orleans, then a visit to Cajun Kate's at Booth's Corner Farmers Market (1362 Naamans Creek Road, Boothwyn, Pa., [484] 947-8914; www.cajunkates.com) is in order.